 Suppliers Bracing for Impact

-One of those interviewed by the Herald welcomes the 20-day payment term but believes dynamic discounting was better because it offered improved cash flow.
+One of those interviewed welcomes the 20-day payment term but believes dynamic discounting was better because it offered improved cash flow.
 They pointed out that joining the dynamic discounting scheme was voluntary so suppliers were not forced into Rio Tinto’s terms.
 Another managing director said the system was “fantastic” because it helped cover cash flow waiting for payments from other people.

 Liam White joined the Slater Byrne Recoveries team in early 2013.
 He has worked across the credit & dispute resolution industry for a number of years.
 He is currently working in a Marketing/Head of Sales capacity at Slater Byrne Recoveries.